hugomenz/spike_codemirror-Angular_integration/README.md

 # Using CodeMirror with Angular

+CodeMirror is a code editor component for the web.
+It can be used in websites to implement a text input field with support for many editing features, and has a rich programming interface to allow further extension.

+It can be easily integrated into an Angular application using **ngx-codemirror**.
+It's an angular component wrapper for CodeMirror.
+In these steps, we will go through the steps needed to use CodeMirror with Angular.

 ## Package installation

+We need to install the `@ctrl/ngx-codemirror` package.
+This package provides an Angular component that wraps around the CodeMirror editor.
+Additionally, we also need to install the codemirror package, which is a peer dependency of `@ctrl/ngx-codemirror`

+We can install both packages using the following command:
+`npm install @ctrl/ngx-codemirror codemirror`

-Since the last version of ngx-codemirror (6.0.0) only supports Angular 15.0.0-0, we could install the previous version of ngx-codemirror (5.1.1).
+Note that the latest version of @ctrl/ngx-codemirror (6.0.0) only supports Angular 15.0.0-0.
+If you are using a different version of Angular, you can install the previous version of @ctrl/ngx-codemirror (5.1.1) instead.

-codemirror is a peer dependency and must also be installed

 `npm install @ctrl/ngx-codemirror@5.1.1 codemirror@5`

-## 1. Use
+## Use

-Import CodemirrorModule and FormsModule and bring in the codemirror files for parsing the language you wish to use.
+To use the CodeMirror component in our Angular application, we need to first import the CodemirrorModule and FormsModule in our NgModule.
+We also need to bring in the necessary codemirror files for parsing the language that we want to use.

-In your NgModule:
+In our NgModule:

 ```javascript
 import { FormsModule } from '@angular/forms';